Systematic analysis of the transition form factors of $B_c$ to $D$-wave charmonia and corresponding semileptonic decays: Numerical results and discussions

 By taking different values of $Q^2$, the form factors in space-like regions ($Q^2>0$) will be obtained, where the range of $Q^2$ is taken as $1-5$ GeV$^2$ in present work.
 Then, we can use appropriate fitting models to extrapolate the form factors into time-like regions.
 The $z$-series expand approach~\cite{Boyd:1994tt} is introduced to carry out this work.
 With this approach, the form factors can be expanded as the following form,

 where $b_k$ is the fitting parameter, $m_{\mathrm{pole}}$ is taken as 6.75 GeV~\cite{Leljak:2019eyw} and $z(Q^2,t_0)$ has the following form,

 here, $t_{\pm}=(m_{B_c}\pm m_X)^2$, and $t_0=t_+-\sqrt{t_+(t_+-t_-)}$.
 The $z$ series are truncated at $N=3$ in present work.
 The central values of fitting parameters $b_k$ for all form factors are collected in Table~\ref{ZP} and the fitting results are shown in Fig.~\ref{FormFactors}.
-In addition, the values of all form factors in $Q^2=0$ are also presented in the last column of Table~\ref{ZP}, where the errors in the form factors mainly origin from the threshold parameters and decay constants of hadrons.
+In addition, the values of all form factors in $Q^2=0$ are also presented in the last column of Table~\ref{ZP}.
+The upper and lower bounds of $F(0)$ in Table~\ref{ZP} represent the combination of uncertainties arising from including threshold and Borel parameters, decay constants of mesons, and so on, with the threshold parameters and decay constants making the most significant contribution.

 Based on above analysis of vector and axial vector form factors, we can discuss the decay widths and branching ratios of three-body semileptonic decay $B_c\to Xl\bar{\nu}_l$.
 The standard form of three body differential decay width can be written as: